MoustafaSaid/ultimate_solutions_flutter_task/README.md

 - Create feature branches from develop branch
 - Update documentation when adding new components
 - Follow the naming conventions established in the codebase

+## Clarification
+- For those concerned.
+- the task was sent to me on Wednesday and will be delivered on Friday.
+- There wasn't enough time to work on Wednesday and Thursday since they are both work days.
+- I tried my best to complete the task as best as possible.
+- Sorry if it wasn't as expected.
+Thank you.